Applying for a Teen Driver's License in New York

 NY Age Requirements

-- 16 years old + 6 months with permit: Junior License
+- 16 years old with permit: Eligible for junior driver's license.

-- 17 years old (with driver’s education): Senior License
+- 17 years old (with driver’s education): Eligible for senior driver's license.

-- 18 years old (without driver’s education): Senior License
+- 18 years old (without driver’s education): Eligible for senior License

 New York Learner's Permit

-If you’re at least 16 years old, you’re eligible for a New York learner’s permit.
+If you’re at least 16 years old, you can apply for a New York learner’s permit.

-To get yours, head to your local NY DMV office and:
+To obtain your NY learner's permit, head to your local NY DMV office and:

 - Provide proof of your identity and date of birth that meets the required 6 points.
 The New York DMV provides a list of acceptable proofs and point values.

-- Submit a completed Application for Driver License (Form MV-44) with your parent or guardian’s signature of consent.
+- Submit a completed Application for Driver License or Non-Driver ID (Form MV-44) with your parent or guardian’s signature of consent.

 - Pass a vision test, or bring a completed Vision Test Report (Form MV-619) from your eye doctor.